gradle/gradle/design-docs/managed-component-model.md

 Link all `ComponentSpec`, `LanguageSourceSet`, `BinarySpec` and `Task` instances into top level containers where rules can be applied to them regardless of their location in the model.

+Non-goal is to provide this as a general capability for arbitrary types.

-## Linked element can be used as input for a rule
+## Referenced element can be used as input for a rule

 For example: